awsdocs/amazon-emr-release-guide/doc_source/emr-release-5x.md

 + EMRFS
   + The userAgent string in requests to Amazon S3 has been updated to contain the user and group information of the invoking principal\.
 This can be used with AWS CloudTrail logs for more comprehensive request tracking\.
 + HBase
-  +  Included [HBASE\-20447](https://issues.apache.org/jira/browse/HBASE-20447), which addresses an issue that could cause cache issues, especially with split regions\.
+  +  Included [HBASE\-20447](https://issues.apache.org/jira/browse/HBASE-20447), which addresses an issue that could cause cache issues, especially with split Regions\.
 + MXnet
   + Added OpenCV libraries\.
 + Spark